EducationScience - Technology

 Gibor Saul Basri

-Astronomer Gibor S. Basri was born in May 3, 1951 in New York City, New York, the eldest son of Saul A. Basri, an Iraqi Jewish immigrant from Iraq and physics professor, and the former Phyllis Claire Whyte, a Jamaican-born African American dance and ballet instructor.
-Though he experienced stays in Sri Lanka and Myanmar, he grew up mainly in Ft.
-Collins, Colorado, where he attended high school and his father taught at Colorado State University.
-With the same scientific bent as his father, at age 18 he won the Bausch and Lomb Science Medal and enrolled at Stanford University in California as a National Merit Scholar majoring in physics, earning his undergraduate degree in there 1973.
-He returned to his home state to further his studies in physics at the University of Colorado, Boulder where he was attracted to astrophysics and earned his doctorate in the discipline there in 1979 with a dissertation on stellar magnetic activity titled “Supergiant Chromospheres.”
+Astronomer Gibor S. Basri was born on May 3, 1951, in New York City, New York.
+He is the eldest son of Saul A. Basri, an Iraqi Jewish immigrant from Iraq and a physics professor, and Phyllis Claire Whyte, a Jamaican-born African American dance and ballet instructor.
+Basri’s upbringing was diverse, with experiences in Sri Lanka and Myanmar.
+Still, he primarily grew up in Ft.
+Collins, Colorado, where he attended high school while his father taught at Colorado State University.
+From a young age, Basri demonstrated a keen interest in science, following in his father’s footsteps.
+At 18, he was awarded the Bausch and Lomb Science Medal, a testament to his early aptitude in the field.
+Subsequently, he enrolled at Stanford University in California as a National Merit Scholar, where he pursued a physics major and earned his undergraduate degree in 1973.

 Related posts